RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 EXODUS 32:15-16

-15 And Moses turned, and went down from the mount, and the two tablets of the testimony were in his hand: the tablets were written on both their sides; on the one side and on the other were they written.
+15 And Moses turned, and went down from the mount, and the two tablets of the testimony were in his hand: the tablets were written on both their sides; they were written on the one side and on the other.

 16 And the tablets were the work of God, and the writing was the writing of God, engraved upon the tablets.

-10 And the Lord delivered to me two tablets of stone written with the finger of God; and on them was written according to all the words, which the LORD spoke with you out of the midst of the fire in the day of the assembly.
+10 And Yahweh delivered to me two tablets of stone written with the finger of God; and on them was written according to all the words, which Yahweh spoke with you out of the midst of the fire in the day of the assembly.

 (1) God wrote them himself

-Nowhere else in the whole bible is it recorded that God wrote commandments with his own finger, as he did here (Exodus 31:18; Deuteronomy 9:10).
+Nowhere else in the whole bible is it recorded that God wrote commandments with his own finger as he did here (Exodus 31:18; Deuteronomy 9:10).
 The fact that God wrote them himself insured his total authority behind them, no mistakes were made when they were written, and they were engraved in stone for permanence.
-Notice that, "the tablets were the work of God," (Exodus 32:16), and as "his work is perfect:" (Deuteronomy 32:4), every commandment, including the Sabbath commandment, must be perfect.
-These commandments, which were the basis of the Old Covenant, were called "the tablets of the covenant."
-(Deuteronomy 9:9; 9:11; 9:15), and were placed in the ark called "the ark of the covenant" (Numbers 10:33; 14:44; Deuteronomy 10:8; 31:9).
+Notice that, "the tablets were the work of God" (Exodus 32:16), and as "his work is perfect" (Deuteronomy 32:4).
+So every commandment, including the Sabbath commandment, must be perfect.
+These commandments, which were the basis of the Old Covenant, were called "the tablets of the covenant" (Deuteronomy 9:9; 9:11; 9:15), and were placed in the ark called "the ark of the covenant" (Numbers 10:33; 14:44; Deuteronomy 10:8; 31:9).
 These are the same commandments and laws that are to be written on our heart when we become a partaker of the New Covenant (See #1.5), and which will be fulfilled by love (See #1.25).

 (2) God spoke them to the whole congregation